typographist/postcss/README.md

   }
   ```
   #### @t-only

-  @t-above takes as parameters parameters only the names of breakpoints.
+  @t-only takes as parameters parameters only the names of breakpoints.

   Input

   ```css
   .your-class {
     @t-only (desktop) {